shreeyasharma1804/notes/misc/Linux.md

 - Check if the user belongs to the sudo group.
 - Use NOPASSWD to allow executing a command without sudo password

+### umask

+- The default permissions of a file are 666 for owner, group and other.
+- Check the umask value: `umask`
+- The umask value is deleted from 666 to get the file permissions of a new file

 ### Misc